 Distinctive yellowish-white, horizontal banding on the green leaves.
 Spectacular pinkish copper plumes that appear in early fall.
 As the seeds mature, they become fluffy, and are a great accent to the reddish-tan winter foliage.

 Noted for its greyed blue-green foliage, dense habit, unusually large flower panicles and rich rust brown to warm tan winter foliage.

 One of the most attractive and easy-to-grow ornamental grasses, bearing tiny green flowers in late summer.
 Attractive all winter.
-One of the best vertical forms of any of the many panicum cultivars currently available.
+One of the best vertical forms of any of the cultivars currently available.

-Outstanding native grass with upright green foliage in summer turning yellow to orange in the autumn.
+Outstanding native grass with upright green foliage in summer turning yellow to orange in the fall.
 Attractive all seasons.
 Seeds are a food source for birds in winter.